dbazile/andsoitcontinues.com/data/markdown/usability-reflections--analyzing-remote-usability-test-results.md

+---
-Date:     2015-04-05
+date:    2015-04-05
-Subject:  Usability Reflections: Analyzing Remote Usability Test Results
+subject: 'Usability Reflections: Analyzing Remote Usability Test Results'
-Tags:     usability, ux, school, coursework
+tags:
+    - usability
+    - ux
+    - school
+    - coursework
+abstract: |
-Abstract: This week, we compile the results from the Loop11 test and generate a high-level report of the findings.
+    This week, we compile the results from the Loop11 test and generate a high-level report of the findings.
+---

 ## The Takeaway